terraform-community-modules/tf_aws_bastion_s3_keys/README.md

   * `allowed_cidr` - A list of CIDR Networks to allow ssh access to.
 Defaults to "0.0.0.0/0"
   * `allowed_ipv6_cidr` - A list of IPv6 CIDR Networks to allow ssh access to.
 Defaults to "::/0"
   * `allowed_security_groups` - A list of Security Group ID's to allow access to the bastion host (useful if bastion is deployed internally) Defaults to empty list
   * `extra_tags` - Optional a list of Key/Values Tags to be associated to the bastion host (see [Interpolated Tags](https://www.terraform.io/docs/providers/aws/r/autoscaling_group.html))
+  *  enable_http_endpoint - Whether the metadata service is available.
+  *  use_imds_v2 - Use (IMDSv2) Instance Metadata Service V2
+  *  http_put_response_hop_limit - The desired HTTP PUT response hop limit for instance metadata requests.
+Can be an integer from 1 to 64.
+  *  enable_http_protocol_ipv6 - Enables or disables the IPv6 endpoint for the instance metadata service.
+  *  enable_instance_metadata_tags - Enables or disables access to instance tags from the instance metadata service.
 ## Outputs:

   * ssh_user - SSH user to login to bastion